huxaiphaer/movies_app/README.md

 #### Starting the app.

-* To start the app locally run the following command:
+* To start the app locally run the following command with docker:

 ```
 docker-compose up -d --build